shadowhen/Corporate-Espionage-Maze-VR/README.md

 2. Make sure that you can sideload applications into Quest 2
 3. Download the APK from releases
 4. Install the APK by sideloading using the SideQuest
-5. Go to Unknown Applications in Quest 2 and play Corporate Espionag
+5. Go to Unknown Applications in Quest 2 and play Corporate Espionage

 ## Team Members
 - Henry Nhan